4th Street Food Co-op: History

-The 4th Street Food Co-op is in the space formerly occupied by the Good Food Co-op that started in 1973 as a buying club and later opened a store front, going out of business in 1992.
+The 4th Street Food Co-op is in the space formerly occupied by the Good Food Co-op that started in 1973 as a buying club and later opened a storefront, going out of business in 1992.
 In 1995 the Good Food Co-op was replaced by the 4th Street Food Co-op under the legal corporate name Good Harvest Cooperative, Incorporated.

+Offerings

+The store offers a variety of items in bulk such as grains (spelt, corn meal, bulgur), dried beans, raw and roasted nuts, oils, vinegars, and spices.
+Zero waste shopping is encouraged, and brown paper bags and bioplastic bags are available for a small fee.
+Fresh produce and packaged products are also sold.
+The store also carries a variety of dairy-, wheat-, and gluten-free goods and organic cleaning products.

 Structure and governance

 Membership

 The 4th Street Food Co-op is lower Manhattan's only food cooperative.

 Monthly meetings are held, open to all members, where working groups report on the state of the co-op and progress made towards projects and goals.
-Additionally, members may submit and vote on proposals such as reevaluating pricing and discounts, deciding marketing strategy, and organizing upcoming community and co-op events.
+Additionally, members may submit and vote on proposals such as reevaluating pricing and discounts, deciding marketing strategy, and organizing upcoming community and store events.
 Additionally, a large annual meeting is held to discuss major co-op decisions and review the past year.

 There are several forms of membership, roughly divided into working and non-working.
 Working members can work 2.25 hours per week either in-store or as part of a working group and receive a 20% discount on all store purchases, or share such a membership for a 15% discount.
 The annual fee to be a working member is currently $48.
 Non-working members do not work, but pay a $60 annual membership fee for 8% off all purchases.